dotnet/runtimelab/src/docs/binding-pats.md

 Swift PATs are an entity that do not have a direct analog in C# and as such can feel very foreign to C# programmers.
 The main issue with PATs is that they are not actual types, at least not in the sense of the other types in Swift and are not simply generic interfaces.

 [This is a great video](https://www.youtube.com/watch?v=XWoNjiSPqI8) about PATs.
 Even though it's based on an earlier version of Swift syntax, it still applies.
-When looking at the video, you'll see that he uses the keyword `typealias`, but in current Swift they use `associatedtype` instead.
+When looking at the video, you'll see that the presenter uses the keyword `typealias`, but in current Swift they use `associatedtype` instead.
 There is a paper which is referenced in this video [here](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/C97D5964ECC2E651EEF9A70BC50600A6/S0956796806006198a.pdf/an_extended_comparative_study_of_language_support_for_generic_programming.pdf).

 The easiest way to grasp onto how PATs work is to look at very simple examples.
 One such example is checking for equality.
 Consider this PAT: